expo/router/docs/docs/faq.md

 > TL;DR: You use the `expo` router _with_ React Navigation, it's not a replacement.

 Automation is not only easier but it's more reliable.
 Having to manually maintain the React Navigation components and the deep linking configuration is prone to errors.
-The Expo router turns your file system into a single source of truth for navigation and deep linking.
+The Expo Router turns your file system into a single source of truth for navigation and deep linking.

 Expo's routing API is designed to be universal for iOS, Android, and web but our priority is to solving native development.
 This means there may be aspects of a web-only framework that are more optimal for web, and we recommend using the tools that best suit your needs.